maciejskorski/docker-build-push/README.md

 ![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)

 # Summary
-This template shows how build a docker image and publish to the [DockerHub register](https://hub.docker.com/), using GitHub Actions.
+This template shows how build a docker image and publish to [DockerHub](https://hub.docker.com/), using GitHub Actions.

 # How to use